RakhithJK/dbeaver-dbeaver-wiki/Database-drivers.md

 DBeaver has a lot of pre-configured driver including SQL, NoSQL, key-value databases, graph databases, search engines, etc.
 But sometimes you need to connect to a database which was not configured in DBeaver yet.

-All you need is JDBC driver of your database the ret is easy.
+All you need is JDBC driver of your database.
+The rest is easy.

 ### Obtaining JDBC driver

 JDBC driver is a program (in Java) which can connect and operate with some local or remote database server.
 It usually provides all needed functionality to cover 100% of database functionality.
-Usually JDBC driver are made by database vendors to let customers ability to work with their databases.
+Usually, JDBC driver are provided by database vendors to let customers ability to work with their databases.

 JDBC driver consists of one or multiple `jar` files.
 Jar file is a library which contains program code and some other files.
 You need to download driver's jar files before adding them in DBeaver.
 Sometimes jar files are included in database server distribution - in that case you need to refer your database documentation or ask your DBA.